alban-gerome/adobe-analytics/README.md

 Please note that exporting the report will not add the URLs to the exported report.
 Use a browser extension that lets you export HTML tables into CSV for example.
 Here's one for Chrome: https://chrome.google.com/webstore/detail/table-capture/iebpjdmgckacbodjpijphcplhebcmeop?hl=en

-### Developers-friendly debugger for Reports & Analytics
+### Developers-friendly debugger for Reports & Analytics - updated Apr 4th 2017

 The Adobe DigitalPulse Debugger is an amazing tool but if you are using multiple Adobe tools such as Target on top of Reports & Analytics, many interactions etc it can quickly become a little too verbose.
 There's also a max limit on how many requests it can display, just under 100 I think.